6 Million Dead People: The Creepy Paris Catacombs

 During the late 18th century, due to public health concerns related to overflowing cemeteries and unsanitary conditions near Les Halles, a famous 800+ year old market created as a means to create a new central beating heart of Paris - the decision was made to relocate the remains of 6 million dead people from the Holy Innocents' cemetery aka Cimetière des Saints-Innocents and several other cemeteries to this massive network of tunnels under the city of Paris.

-I guess the idea of all these rotting bodies getting closer and closer to the market, meant an immediate solution was needed; That Solution Was The Paris Catacombs!
+All these rotting bodies getting closer and closer to the market, meant an immediate solution was needed; That Solution Was The Paris Catacombs!

 To be clear, the tunnels started being mined in the 13th century, and it wasn't until the 18th century that they decided to relocate these remains.